raulonlab/chatnerds/README.md

 ```
 > The first time, it needs to download the AI models and takes a while

-#### Model settings in config.yml
+#### Nerd model settings in config.yml

-The file `./nerds/stoicism/config.yml` contains the settings for the AI models.
-You can change the settings and restart the chat to see the changes.
-See [ChatDocs](https://github.com/marella/chatdocs) for more information about the settings.
+The file `./nerds/stoicism/config.yml` allows to override the default model settings used by the nerd.
+See the default configuration (with annotations) in [chatnerds/config.yml](chatnerds/config.yml).
+The new configuration is applied on every command.

+> Note that changing some of the configuration, like `embeddings` and `chroma`, will invalidate the current embeddings added in the database.
+To fix it, delete the directory `./nerds/stoicism/db` and start again

 ## Configuration with environment variables